florian-drawitsch/FluoEM/README.md

 ```
 >> setup()
 ```
 inside the Matlab command window to set the required paths.
 After this, you are ready to go.

+### First Steps

+To reproduce methodological steps shown in the FluoEM paper or to familiarize yourself with the functionality of the FluoEM repository, have a look at the tutorials found in the `/tutorial` directory.

 ## Authors